mal90/thoughts-of-malik/src/pages/about.md

 *   [LinkedIn](https://www.linkedin.com/in/maliksalim/)
 *   [Instagram](https://www.instagram.com/madkmalik/)

----

-*Built with Astro using the [AstroPaper](https://github.com/satnaing/astro-paper) theme by Sat Naing as a foundation.*
+Built with Astro using the [AstroPaper](https://github.com/satnaing/astro-paper) theme by Sat Naing as a foundation.